submission-paper-code/submit/README.md

 # COLT: Lightweight Multi-LLM Collaboration through Shared MCTS Reasoning for Model Compilation
 Detailed implementations of this project are included in the folder python/tvm/meta_schedule/search_strategy.

-Steps of running this repo:
+Usage:
-1. Install TVM and configure the environment as detailed in TVM's documentation https://tvm.apache.org/docs/install/index.html
+1. Install TVM and configure the environment as detailed in TVM's documentation.
-2. Create the search strategy object by
+2. Configure the Strategy.
+Initialize the strategy with hyperparameters.

 ```
-Mystrategy = MCTSSearchPyFull(
+my_strategy = MCTSSearchPyFull(
     population_size=3,
     init_measured_ratio=0,
     init_min_unmeasured=3,